cpsdqs/Phage/README.md

 Then either press Run in Xcode or run `xcodebuild`.

 Note that trying to get Safari to recognize the extension can be a bit irritating.
 If the extension randomly disappears from the list of extensions, try deleting it and building again.
+If you have multiple Phage.app bundles in your file system, press “Uninstall” in the list of extensions (which will take you to the application bundle) and ensure it’s the correct one (or remove the bundle if it isn’t).